Hong Kong shares may start the week lower

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, August 19 Hong Kong shares could start lower on Monday tracking weakness on Wall Street and following losses in previous sessions as investors await further direction from U.S. and European data.
+HONG KONG May 27 Hong Kong shares could start the week lower on Monday, tracking Friday's losses on Wall Street on concern that the U.S. central bank may consider reducing monetary stimulus.

-On Friday, the Hang Seng Index ended down 0.1 percent at 22,517.8 points.
-The China Enterprises Index of the top Chinese listings in Hong Kong edged up 0.1 percent.
+The Hang Seng Index slipped 0.2 percent to 22,618.7 points on Friday, its lowest level since April 29.
+The China Enterprises Index of the top Chinese listings in Hong Kong lost 0.2 percent.
+They were down 2 percent and 2.7 percent last week, respectively.

-Elsewhere in Asia, Japan's Nikkei was down 0.2 percent, while South Korea's KOSPI was down 0.4 percent at 0102 GMT.
+Elsewhere in Asia, Japan's Nikkei was down 3.4 percent, while South Korea's KOSPI was flat at 0045 GMT.

 FACTORS TO WATCH: